cljung/B2C-devdiv/2-first-change/README.md

 ## Sign in with Username or LoyalityNumber

 The TrustFrameworkBase.xml defines a setting named `setting.operatingMode` set to email.
 This is the setting that forces the signing name to evaluate to an email address.
-In your trustFrameworkElements.xml file, add the below line that changes this setting to `<Item Key="setting.operatingMode">username</Item>`.
+In your TrustFrameworkExtensions.xml file, add the below line that changes this setting to `<Item Key="setting.operatingMode">username</Item>`.
 This will enable the input textbox in the UX to allow anything and not just an email.

 ```xml
 <ClaimsProvider>